awsdocs/AWS-Kinesis-Video-Documentation/doc_source/producer-sdk-errors.md

 ### Error and Status Codes Returned by the View Library<a name="producer-sdk-errors-view"></a>

-The following error and status information that is returned by methods in the `View` library\.
+The following table contains error and status information that is returned by methods in the `View` library\.

 ****